Ground School Kit NO PTR scaled

 Almost all ground schools will reference most of their material from this book.

 We offer the lowest price on this in Canada.
-Free shipping with purchase of a ground school.

 Our opinion: an absolute must have.